ualberta-smr/SOCommentEditsMapping/README.md

     * `<tag>.csv`

         These five csv files are the results of the authors' ground truth analysis of comments for 20 questions in each of the focused tags.
 The *Resolution* column are the edit ids agreed upon by the authors.
 This table is used in the *Comparison with Ground Truth* subsection or the *Mapping Comments to Edits* section of the paper

+    * `kappa_stats.csv`

+        This file contains details the calculations for the Cohen's Kappa coefficient over the ground truth set.
+This is used in subsection *Ground Truth Creation*.

 4. The `general_precision` directory contains files used in answering the 4 research questions in sections *Precision of Comment-Edit Pairs*, *Tangled Changes*, *Types of Changes in Comment-Edit Pairs*, and *Usefulness of Comment-Edit Pairs* of the paper: